 - A. Retention of Records: All financial records, supporting documents, statistical records, and other records pertinent to contracts or subordinate agreements under this Agreement shall be retained by the Service Provider for three (3) years for purposes of federal examinations and audit.
 The three (3) year retention period begins at the end of the first year of completion of service under the Agreement.
-If any litigation, claim, negotiation, audit, or other action involving the records has been started before the expiration of the three (3) year period, the records must be retained until completion of the action and resolution of all issues which arise from it or until the end of the regular three (3) year period, whichever is later. - B. Access to Records: ICE and the Comptroller General of the United States, or any of their authorized representatives, shall have the right of access to any pertinent books, documents, papers or other records of the Service Provider or its subcontractors, which are pertinent to the award, in order to make audits, examinations, excerpts, and transcripts.
+If any litigation, claim, negotiation, audit, or other action involving the records has been started before the expiration of the three (3) year period, the records must be retained until completion of the action and resolution of all issues which arise from it or until the end of the regular three (3) year period, whichever is later. - B. Access to Records: ICE and the Comptroller General of the United States, or any of their authorized representatives, shall have the right of access to any pertinent books, documents, papers or other records of the Service Provider or its sub-contractors, which are pertinent to the award, in order to make audits, examinations, excerpts, and transcripts.
 The rights of access must not be limited to the required retention period, but shall last as long as the records are retained. - C. Delinquent Debt Collection: ICE will hold the Service Provider accountable for any overpayment, or any breach of this Agreement that results in a debt owed to the Federal Government.
 ICE shall apply interest, penalties, and administrative costs to a delinquent debt owed to the Federal Government by the Service Provider pursuant to the Debt Collection Improvement Act of 1982, as amended.

 Article XVII.
-Escort/Stationary Guard and/or Transportation Services
+Escort/Stationary Guard and/or Transportation Services (If Applicable)

-A. Transport/Escort/Stationary Services Rate: The Service Provider agrees, upon request of the Federal Government in whose custody an ICE detainee is held, to provide all such air/ground transportation/escort/stationary services as may be required to transport detainees securely, in a timely manner, to locations as directed by the ICE COTR or designated ICE official.
-ICE directed transportation will be reimbursed at the rate of \$\frac{15.54}{25.54}\$ per hour.
-Any incurred overtime pay for such services will be reimbursed at the applicable overtime rate of \$\frac{23.31}{25.54}\$ per hour.
+A. Transport Services Rate: The Service Provider agrees, upon request of the Federal Government in whose custody an ICE detainee is held, to provide all such air/ground transportation services as may be required to transport detainees securely, in a timely manner, to locations as directed by the ICE COTR or designated ICE official.
+ICE directed transportation will be reimbursed at the rate of \$27.29 per hour.
+Transportation mileage shall be reimbursed at the mileage rate established pursuant to the General Services Administration (GSA)/federal travel allowance rates) in effect at the time of award.
+Any incurred overtime pay for such services will be reimbursed at the applicable overtime rate of \$40.93 per hour.
 At least two (2) qualified law enforcement or correctional officer personnel employed by the Service Provider under their policies, procedures and practices will perform transport services.

-Transportation shall be reimbursed at the mileage rate established pursuant to the General Services Administration (GSA)/federal travel allowance rate established in the Agreement.
-The mileage rate for this agreement is \$0.55\]/mile.
+Transportation shall be reimbursed at the mileage rate established pursuant to the current General Services Administration (GSA)/federal travel allowance rate at the time of Award.
+The mileage rate for this agreement is \$0.585/mile.
 Mileage shall be denoted as a separate item on submitted invoices.